djalmaafilho/javacv_image_grouper/README.md

 <br>
 Running the program generates new ordered images in the resources / result folder.
 </p>
 Below 2 photos show a set of images of people, cars, rooms and fish.
-After using the algorithm to process the images, the groups became more visible.
+After using the algorithm to process the images, the groups became more visible and sorteds by complexity level.
 <h3>Image set before process</h3>
 <img src="before.png" width="60%">
 <h3>Image set after process</h3>